emard/ulx3s/doc/MANUAL.md

            shared with ESP-32

     ESP32  Placeholder to solder ESP-32 WROOM module.
-           ESP-32 can provide web interface for uploading bitstream into FPGA and its config FLASH.
+           ESP-32 can provide standalone web interface for uploading bitstream into FPGA and its config FLASH.
            Warning on PCB v1.7 ESP-32 must be isolated from all SD card pins otherwise ESP-32 won't boot no matter if SD card is inserted or not.